-All images are available to purchase as prints.
-If you have a project and wish to license the images for use I would be delighted to work with you.
+All images are available to purchase as prints or if you have a project and wish to license the images for use in digital or print media I would be delighted to work with you.

 This is a stunning building located on Custom House Quay, built in the 18th century.
 Seen here in all its glory during the blue hour as photographers and artists know is the hour or so after sunset where deep hues of blue can be seen in the sky.
 I purposedly photographed at this hour as the blues compliment the yellow lighting on the building and help add contrasting to the dome.

 Built in May 1816, it is officially called the Liffey Bridge, though everyone in Dublin and throughout the world fondly knows this very recognisable bridge as the The Ha'penny Bridge.
 It is a pedestrian bridge over the River Liffey in Dublin connecting the southside and northside of the city.

 The hustle and bustle of Dublin city is very evident in this image as shoppers and tourists mingle in the central concourse amongst architectural and sculptural magnificence.